HumeAI/hume-python-sdk/README.md

 ## Usage & Documentation

+Example notebooks can be found in the [examples folder](./examples/README.md).

-For usage examples check out the [full documentation](https://humeai.github.io/hume-python-sdk/).
+For complete documentation check out the [docs site](https://humeai.github.io/hume-python-sdk/).

 ## Other Resources